RivaD2/riva-portfolio/README.md

 **OTHER TOOLS**

+- Gifski
-- Gifski , MP4 to WEBM Converter
+-  MP4 to WebM Converter (changed all Gifs into WebM's)

-### HOW IT WORKS
+### HOW IT WORKS:

+- To use, visit the deployed site at: [rivadavidowski.com](rivadavidowski.com)
+- You can also check it out by cloning the repo and running `npm i` via the command line.
-- From the home page, click on the Projects button to be directed to the Projects Page
+- From the landing page, click on the Projects button to be directed to the Projects Page.
-- On the Projects page, for every project listed the user can do the following:
+- On the Projects page, falling arrow indicates that scroll down is needed.
+For every project listed the user can do the following:
-    - **Click on the View Demo button**: This opens a modal and provides the user with a gif of me demoing a project.
-A  description of how the app works is provided as I move through it.
+    - **Click on the View Demo button**: This opens a modal and provides the user with a WebM of the project.
+A brief description of the project is provided along with my specific contributions.
-    - **Click on the Source Code Button**: The user will be redirected to the source code for each project on Github
+    - **Click on the Source Code Button**: The user will be redirected to the source code for each project on Github.

-- The sticky nav bar allows the user to easily jump to my resume, Github, LinkedIn profile and provides a link for them to contact me.

 ### Credit for Code How-To's: